paulg1212/Sylvie-The-Robot/README.md

 Let's just say this is my way of giving back to the community, having lived on welfare and disability for nearly 5 years, at the expense of the taxpayer.

 ### I'm still not convinced!
-Pretty sure Japan, China, etc. are already doing this.
+Pretty sure someone else is already working on your idea..

 <a href="url"><img src="https://github.com/misses-robot/Sylvie-The-Robot/blob/master/meme-dr-evil-1.jpg" width="500" ></a>